mitalikhot/Zomato-Data-Analysis/README.md

 2. Open the `.ipynb` file to view the data processing logic.
 3. Open the `.pbix` file in Power BI Desktop to interact with the dashboard.

-## 🤝 Contributing
-Contributions are welcome!
-If you have suggestions for improvement, please fork the repo and create a pull request.

 ### Author: Mitali Khot